itivadar/SkinCancerDetection.ML.Public/README.md

 The systems consists of multiple micro-services:

 * __Web application__
      * Provides the UI interface, authorization and authentication for user requests.

 * __Image processing service__
     * Enhance the image quality by applying the Gray World Algorithm to the uploaded photos.

 * __The machine learning service__
     * Uses the trained model to classify the user pictures.

 * __RabbitMQ (external service)__
      * Provides communication abilities between all the other components.
      * Communication between micro-services is done using events
 * __imagekit.io (external service)__

-    * External service which provides storage to store user photos.
+    * External service which provides storage for uploaded photos.
+Offer access to the data for all the microservices.

 Each micro-service manages a single functionality and it can be hosted independently of the others.
 Communication between components is done through a message broker.
 The client can access the system with the front-end application which is loaded in the browser.
 The front-end application is compatible with devices with small screen size.